Are you a runner? What are you doing March 14?

 Are you a runner and want to give Julie a boost on her half marathon?

-PLEASE NOTE: This is a completely unsupported and unofficial run.
+NOTE: This is a completely unsupported and unofficial run.
+Your participation in #RunforSafeStreets is at your own risk.